 - The light on the front of your Ring Video Doorbell Pro glows a soft white

 - When you push the button on your Ring, it emits a sound

 - You don't get any notifications in the Ring app

 - The Ring app doesn't show any events being captured

-Click here to learn more about why your Ring doorbell may have gone offline.
+Click here to learn more about why your Ring Video Doorbell may have gone offline.

 Poor wifi signal strength

 - Ring and motion events failing to connect